 Achieving a lot of this comes down to how organisations work internally.
 Including:

-Our ContentOps Venn diagram shows three main components of people, process and infrastructure, or technology, which make up content operations.
+Our ContentOps Venn diagram shows three main components of people, process and technology, which make up content operations.

 I’m sure we’ve all worked in organisations where they might not have a plan on how to communicate with their audience, or even know who their audience is and what on earth you’re trying to do.
 There may not be a very clear plan or strategy.
 But it’s very rare for there not to be some form of these three things.